dlbarduzzi/postgresql/README.md

 export POSTGRES_PASSWORD=
 ```

-Then, run start the container with docker-compose.
+Then, start the container with docker-compose.

 ```sh
 # Add `-d` to the end of the command to run the container in the background.